Shabirahmad427/Shabirahmad427.github.io/_talks/Conesul-2024.md

 ---
-title: "Conference Proceedings Talk at CONESUL 2024"
+title: "Poster Presentation at II CONESUL Symposium on Biomolecular Simulation"
 date: 2024-10-01
 layout: talk
-type: "Conference Proceedings Talk"
+type: "Poster Presentation"
-venue: "CONESUL 2024 — Congresso Sul-Americano de Química"
+venue: "II CONESUL Symposium on Biomolecular Simulation"
-location: "Argentina"
+location: "South America"
 ---

-**CONESUL 2024** is a South American scientific conference bringing together researchers from chemistry, chemical physics, theoretical and computational chemistry, and related interdisciplinary areas across the CONESUL region.
+The **II CONESUL Symposium on Biomolecular Simulation** is a South American meeting focused on molecular dynamics and biomolecular simulation methods applied to biological systems, bringing together researchers from Brazil, Argentina, Uruguay, and neighboring countries.

 **Presenter:** Shabir Ahmad

 **Abstract:**
-This conference proceedings talk presented recent research results in theoretical and computational chemistry, focusing on molecular simulations, methodological developments, and their application to complex chemical and biological systems.
-The contribution was published and presented as part of the official **CONESUL 2024 conference proceedings**, highlighting collaborative scientific exchange within the South American chemistry community.
+This poster presented molecular dynamics simulations of a family of **glycoside hydrolase enzymes**, focusing on how enzyme structure and dynamics influence catalytic function.
+The work highlighted how biomolecular simulation techniques can be used to investigate enzyme–substrate interactions and conformational flexibility in carbohydrate-active enzymes.
+The contribution was presented as part of the official **II CONESUL Symposium on Biomolecular Simulation** poster session.